devjoe1991/yourora-native/docs/CLIENT-FEATURES-ROADMAP.md

 ## 💬 **MAXIMUS & VERITY FEEDBACK & UPDATES**

 ### **Questions for Maximus & Verity Input:**
-1. **Branding Direction:** How do you feel about the "YourOra" name?
+1. **Branding Direction:** How do you feel about the "Miha" name?
 Should we consider alternatives?
 2. **Pricing Strategy:** Are the current subscription prices (£8.99/month) competitive?
 3. **Feature Priorities:** Which planned features are most important for your business goals?
 4. **Target Market:** Who should we focus on first - beginners, intermediate, or advanced fitness enthusiasts?